 5. Pregnancy.
-Pregnancy can bring about excessive sweating, urination, vomiting, all of which causes dehydration.
+Pregnancy can bring about excessive sweating, urination, vomiting, all of which cause dehydration.
 Also, during pregnancy, to provide your baby with nutrients, your blood volume increases which diminishes its ability to retain liquids, causing you to become dehydrated faster.

 6. Alcohol.
 When we consume alcoholic beverages, the level of alcohol in our blood surges, which causes our pituitary gland to stop releasing the antidiuretic hormone (ADH).
 When the release of ADH stops, it triggers our kidneys to increase the release of water through our system, which then leads to dehydration.

 7. Not eating enough fruits and vegetables.
 Plenty of fruits and vegetables, like celery, spinach, broccoli, cantaloupe, strawberries and watermelon, have a rich water content.
 In fact, filling half your plate with fruits and vegetables will give you up to two cups water.
 Or making delicious smoothies made of fruits or veggies will help too.
 If you are not having enough greens and fruits, you will be dehydrated.

 8. Dietary supplements.
 Certain dietary supplements can increase your urine output, even if they are natural.
 If you are using a supplement that has increased your water output, please speak to a nutritionist or your doctor, and increase your daily water intake.